 Sometimes sales reps are only accustomed to conducting outbound leads.
 Inbound leads are vital, too.
 Not to mention, inbound marketing helps businesses save money and increase ROI.
 Discuss with your sales team how to build trust with consumers.
 Credibility is key.

 Content marketing, targeted ads, and business partnerships are only a few ways to acquire new customers.
 Keep writing and rewriting those personas.
 Make sure your focus isn’t solely on acquiring new customers.
-Retarget current customers, too, with offers and promotions they’re likely to take you up on.
+Retarget current customers with offers and promotions they’re likely to accept.
 Ultimately, you want to reach your ideal consumer and, as a consequence, filter out those who are uninterested in your products and services.
 Always ask how you can get the right kind of leads.

-Social Media Today reported 70% of online businesses that use social media marketing aren’t measuring ROI.
-A company shouldn’t be using social media uncritically.
+Social Media Today reported that 70% of online businesses that use B2B social media marketing aren’t measuring ROI.
+This is a waste of time.
+You should be leveraging your social media platforms in a thoughtful way, with a critical approach.
 Analyze your followers’ engagement: are they commenting and sharing?
 How can you increase social media mentions?
 Has there been a change in your search ranking?
 Consider hiring brand advocates and partnering with influencers to grow brand awareness on social media.
-As a CMO, you have to make sure your company doesn’t fall into a social media black hole.
+As a CMO, you have to ensure your company doesn’t fall into a social media black hole.

 Your employees’ happiness is just as important as your customers.
 Does your company have an anonymous feedback system in place?
 If the answer is no, you should set that up immediately.